MarvellinusVincent/RateMyUniversity/README.md

 ## Contact
 For any issues or suggestions, reach out via GitHub Issues or email at vmarvellinus@gmail.com.

 todo:
-1. Add a page for when the user initially enters when searching a uni, it shows a page of all the relevant ones to the one they typed
+- Add delete review option for signed-in users
-2. UI for saved reviews in mobile looks bad
+- Revamp mobile UI for better responsiveness

 Additional functionalities not implemented:
-1. The error message should disappear when the user leaves the login page after a failed login attempt.
-When the user returns to the login page the error message should no longer be displayed
+- Clear login error when user leaves and re-enters the login page
-2. Require users to verify their email before allowing them to complete the sign up
+- Require email verification before completing sign-up
-3. In mobile small screen like iphones, the rate this university and visit website button needs to be fixed as it looks to big
+- Fix oversized buttons on small mobile screens